CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 The `FeeCollector` contract has a [`target`](#target) variable, which represents the coin into which all the collected fees are "burnt" into.
 This variable can be changed by the [`owner`](#owner) of the contract using the [`set_target`](#set_target) function.
 As the owner of the contract is the Curve DAO, a on-chain proposal needs to be successfully passed to make any changes.

-Additionally, the burning process can be "killed" for certain coins.
-See more [here](#ownership-and-killing-coins).

 *The general flow of the fee burning process is the following:*

 1. Admin fees are collected from pools or other revenue sources using the `withdraw_many` function.
 While fees of older pools need to claimed manually, the accrrued fees from newer pools (mostly NG pools) are periodically claimed when removing liquidity from the pool.
 2. The accrrued tokens can be burned calling the `collect` function.
 This creates, if there isn't already one, a conditional order on CowSwap which automatically exchanges the fee tokens into the `target` coin.
-3. After burning the tokens, they can be forwarded to the
+3. After burning the tokens, they can be forwarded to the `FeeDistributor` using the `forward` function.

 ### `target`